What Data Entry Majors Need to Know

-In 2018-2019, 147 schools offered a data entry program of some type.
+In the 2018-2019 academic year, 147 schools offered some type of data entry program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||118||26|